binetasaju/merge-conflict-example/bineta.md

-My name is bineta and I’m excited to be in the Women in Tech community.
+My name is Bineta and I love learning new things.